apache/trafficserver/doc/sdk/continuations.en.rst

 -  a continuation has data associated with it (``TSContDataGet``).

-| \*
-| the reentrant call passes itself as a continuation to the reentrant
+-  the reentrant call passes itself as a continuation to the reentrant API.
-API.
 In this case, the continuation should not try to access its data after calling the reentrant API.
 The reason for this is that data may be modified by the section of code in the continuation's handler that handles the event sent by the API.
 It is recommended that you always return after a reentrant call to avoid accessing something that has been deallocated.

 Below is an example, followed by an explanation.

 ::

-        ::::c
     continuation_handler (TSCont contp, TSEvent event, void *edata) {
         switch (event) {
             case event1: